peterldowns/testy/README.md

     - Missing common and useful methods like `NotEqual`.
     - Magic implementation using ast-walking to determine comment messages is very cool but hard to understand

+Only Testy is typesafe and able to perform both soft and hard style assertions, with a reasonable API surface area, with `go-cmp`-powered deep equality by default.

-## why not add more helper methods like testify?
+## Why not add more helper methods like testify?
 When I was working on a real-life, multi-year, multi-developer project, I regularly heard that testify was confusing because it wasn't clear which methods to use when writing a test.
 I did some grepping/analysis, and found that